John N. Dennis

-John N. Dennis (born February 25, 1933) is an American Republican Party politician and business executive who served in the New Jersey General Assembly from 1968 to 1974, and again from 1976 to 1978.
+John N. Dennis (born February 25, 1933) is an American Republican Party politician and business executive who served in the New Jersey General Assembly from 1968 to 1974, and again from 1976 to 1978 representing the 27th Legislative District.

+Early life and education

-A graduate of Montclair High School and Lehigh University, he served in the U.S. Army from 1954 to 1956.
+Born in East Orange, New Jersey, Dennis was a graduate of Montclair High School and Lehigh University, and served in the U.S. Army from 1954 to 1956.
 Dennis was an executive in his family business, Annin & Co., one of the nation's largest flagmakers.